 Call for your provider if you have symptoms of this condition, especially if you have a family history of Hartnup disorder.
 Genetic counseling is recommended if you have a family history of this condition and are planning a pregnancy.

 Genetic counseling may help prevent some cases.
 Eating a high-protein diet may prevent amino acid deficiencies that cause symptoms.

 Gibson KM, Pearl PL.
 Inborn errors of metabolism and the nervous system.
 In: Daroff RB, Jankovic J, Mazziotta JC, Pomeroy SL, eds.
 Bradley's Neurology in Clinical Practice.
 7th ed.
-Philadelphia, PA: Elsevier Saunders; 2016:chap 91.
+Philadelphia, PA: Elsevier; 2016:chap 91.